pixelxd37/Owo-Automator/README.md

 # Owo-Automator
-This can be used to automate Owo hunt and battle commands without getting banned
+This can be used to automate Owo hunt and battle commands Use of this bot may lead to actions being taken against your OwO profile and/or your Discord account.
+We are not responsible for them.

 ## How It Works
 1. **Messages Sent**: